fishing/fishing.github.com/reels.md

 _All around versatility_ is the biggest reason people choose spinning reels.
 They can be used to cast many different types of tackle, including artificial lures and live bait.
-They can also be used to cast fairly light lures out (e.g 1/16oz) -- it's harder to do so using a baitcaster.
+They can also be used to cast fairly light lures out (e.g 1/32oz) -- it's much harder to do so using a baitcaster (or even impossible e.g 1/32oz doesn't seem like you'd get any distance).

 #### Drawbacks of a Spinning Reel

 1. Line twist.
 Since the line comes off the reel by itself, you can think of your line as being re-wound every time you retrieve.
 This spins the line and if you have line with a lot of memory (it remembers each time you twist the line) it can make things unmanagable.
-2. They don’t always provide the best effectiveness for heavy lures.
+2. Two-hand operation (vs baitcasters only need 1 hand).
 They are also not as __accurate__ as baitcasters because you can't stop the line from going out as readily / control feed-out speed.
 So you're liable to over/undershoot your target a bit more frequently than when using a baitcaster (assuming you're practiced at baitcasters).

-These things said, spinning reels are tried and true technology and pros still use them.
+These things said, spinning reels are tried and true technology and pros use them, especially when fishing lighter lures.

 If you are just getting started in fishing, a versatile spinning reel is the best option.
+It doesn't make you any less pro than the person with a fancy baitcaster.

 ### Baitcaster Reels

 Baitcasting reels (also known as baitcasters), are more difficult reels to use.
-Unlike a spinning reel, the _spool rotates as you cast_.
-This adds a new dimension of difficulty to casting: you have to stop the spool when the lure / bait lands so that you don't release too much line.
+Unlike a spinning reel, the _spool rotates as you cast_ (minus whatever force the braking on your baitcaster applies).
+This adds a new dimension of difficulty to casting: you have to stop the spool when the lure / bait lands so that you don't release too much line (thus causing a backlash / birds nest).
 These reels also look a bit different (the spool is sideways):

 <img alt="Baitcasting Reel Example" src="./img/baitcasting_reel_abu_garcia.jpg" height="150">

-However there's two huge benefits: the first is that unlike a spinning reel the line doesn't twist as much.
+However there's two main benefits: the first is that unlike a spinning reel the line doesn't twist as much.
 Secondly you can adjust how fast the line comes off the spool (you can slow it down with your thumb) such that it's easier to control exactly how far your lure goes out.
 In other words, you have more control.

+Setting up the braking system which determines how fast the spool rotates at the beginning, middle, and end of a cast, is crucial.
+It can be pretty difficult; even pros backlash their reels.
+Some newer technologies have been aimed at reducing backlashes.
+Daiwa's TWS / SV technologies are one heavily praised example of innovation for reducing backlash while not killing all your casting distance.
+Another technology, DC, uses digital control to selectively apply braking to the spool to prevent backlash.

 #### Benefits of a Baitcaster

-With practice, you get more overall accuracy with a baitcaster as well as some added casting distance.
-Because the reel rotates as you cast, there's no inertia keeping line from coming off the reel except for what you add by either using built-in brakes and/or your thumb (also called "thumbing").
+With practice, you get more overall accuracy with a baitcaster.
+Casting distance all depends on if you dialed Because the reel rotates as you cast, there's no inertia keeping line from coming off the reel except for what you add by either using built-in brakes and/or your thumb (also called "thumbing").
 Since you can stop line from coming off the reel at any time, you have an added degree of control.

 Baitcaster reels : spinning reels :: stick shift : automatic transmission.

-Maybe not as dramatic as that, but definitely a step up skillwise.
+Automatic works great for most cases.
+Some people like to drive stick.
+Maybe it's not as dramatic as that, but baitcasters are definitely a step up skill-wise.

 #### Drawbacks of a Baitcaster